dunglas/frankenphp/README.md

 > [!TIP]
 >
 > Do not attempt to use `https://127.0.0.1`.
-Use `localhost` and accept the self-signed certificate.
+Use `https://localhost` and accept the self-signed certificate.
 > Use the [`SERVER_NAME` environment variable](docs/config.md#environment-variables) to change the domain to use.

 ### Standalone Binary